Brandon Thomas (American football): San Francisco 49ers

+2014

-The San Francisco 49ers selected Thomas in the third round (100th overall) of the 2014 NFL Draft.
+The San Francisco 49ers selected Thomas in the third round (100th overall) of the 2014 NFL draft.
 He was the eighth offensive guard and 22nd offensive linemen selected in 2014.

-2014

 On May 31, 2014, 49ers signed Thomas to a four-year, $2.72 million contract that includes a signing bonus of $506,016.

-Thomas spent the entire 2014 season on the reserve/non-football injury list due to the ACL injury suffered before the draft.
+He spent the entire 2014 season on the reserve/non-football injury list due to the ACL injury suffered before the draft.

 2015

 Throughout training camp, Thomas competed against Ian Silberman, Joe Looney, Andrew Tiller, and Jordan Devey for the job as the starting left guard, left vacant by the departure of Mike Iupati to the Arizona Cardinals in free agency.
 Head coach Jim Tomsula named him the backup right guard to Devey to start the regular season.
 He was inactive for all 16 games in 2015.

 Detroit Lions

 On August 29, 2016, the 49ers traded Thomas to the Detroit Lions in exchange for wide receiver Jeremy Kerley.

 On September 3, 2016, he was waived by the Lions and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Lions on January 9, 2017.

 On September 3, 2017, Thomas was waived by the Lions.
 He was signed to the practice squad on October 3, 2017.
 He was released on October 14, 2017.